Akonomy/Joc_X_and_O_python/README.md

 FAST RULES , HOW TO PLAY

+INSTALL GAME:
+Download the file Aplicatie.exe and run file , the game will start , no other files need

 CONTINUE GAME:
 To restart the game after a round, press the SPACE key. board will be cleared and u can enjoy a new round :))